andrewjw/site/_posts/2012-01-20-back-garden-weather-in-couchdb-part-4.md

 Now we have averaged the weather data into hourly chunks we can use a `list`, like the one described in the previous post, to display the data.

-In the next and final post in this series I'll discuss the <a href="http://www.welwynweather.co.uk/records">records page</a> on the weather site.
+In the next and final post in this series I'll discuss the [records page](http://www.welwynweather.co.uk/records) on the weather site.